rio/enabling-experimentation-talk/README.md

     ![Port forward tab](./assets/port-forwards-tab.png)

 1. You should see Caddy's default page.
+This is the code-server proxying your request to the new webserver.
+   Note the URL ending in `/proxy/80`.

     ![Caddy default page](./assets/caddy-default.png)